 While everything to do with travel is great, the spelling can make you annoyed and irritated.
 Travel is spelled the same universally but the confusion comes from “traveling and travelling”, “traveled and travelled” and “traveler and traveller”.
 These words create a lot of confusion for many people.

-The answer is that it depends on your audience.
+Both are correct.
 The word “traveling” is mostly used in the USA and “travelling” is used in the UK and its commonwealth countries such as Australia.
 Many other words are different such as “color and colour”, “flavor and flavor” among many others.

 The difference between the UK and USA English for this particular word is that for US English, whenever a word ends with a vowel and a consonant in that order the consonant is doubled only if stress in pronunciation falls on the final syllable.
 For instance, in the word “travel,” stress is on the first syllable there is no doubling of the letter l.
 Many other words share this fate.